bhauman/figwheel-main/docs/reloadable_code.md

 (defonce state (atom {}))
 ```

-This will fix most situations where you have code that is relying on a
+This will fix most situations where you have a top level
-definition that has local state.
-It is important to remember that if
+definition.
+It is important to remember that if you change code that
-you change the code that is wrapped in a `defonce` you won't see the
+in a `defonce` you won't see the changes after a reload because it
-changes, because the identifier won't be redefined.
+won't be evaluated after the first load.

 #### Page initialization

-Often you will want to initialize several things and kick off your
+It is not uncommon to initialize and launch your program from top
-program when you load the the root file of your program.

-You normally won't want to run this initialization every time the file
+level of a file.
+However, you normally won't want to run this
-that holds the initialization code gets reloaded.
+initialization every time this file gets reloaded.

-This problem can also be solved with a `defonce`.
+We can solve this problem by using `defonce` again.
+For example:

 ```clojure
 (defonce initialize-block